 “gave slaveholders the right and legal apparatus to recover escaped Africans and criminalize those who harbored them.”Kendi, Ibram X. Stamped from the Beginning: The Definitive History of Racist Ideas in America.

 For Oney, the punishment of recapture was not as terrifying as returning to the south.
-In 1796, just three years after the passing of the Fugitive Slave Law, she discovered the Washingtons’ plan to present her to Eliza, Martha’s granddaughter, as a wedding present.
+In 1796, just three years after the passing of the Fugitive Slave Law, she discovered the Washingtons’ plan to gift her to Eliza, Martha’s granddaughter, as a wedding present.
 On May 21st, while the Washingtons were hosting a dinner party, Oney quietly left the President’s House and walked toward the Delaware River.
-There, she took a boat operated by free blacks to Portsmouth, New Hampshire.
+There, she took a boat operated by free Black people to Portsmouth, New Hampshire.

-A friend of Martha Washington’s granddaughter spotted Oney in Portsmouth and immediately informed her grandfather, who was still the President of the United States at the time.
+A friend of Martha Washington’s granddaughter spotted Oney in Portsmouth and immediately informed her grandfather, still the president of the United States at the time.
 Washington contacted the Secretary of the Treasury, making the “federal government into his own personal slave-catchers” through the power of the Fugitive

 “that the request was ‘totally inadmissible’ and granting Judge any say in her fate would only ‘reward unfaithfulness’ and give ideas to others ‘far more deserving of favor.’
 Washington also reminded Oney that her family still remained under his ownership.”Schuessler, Jennifer.
 “In Search of the Slave Who Defied George Washington.”

-While Oney lived in poverty and in constant fear of being recaptured in Portsmouth, she did experience joy; she married Jack, a free black sailor and gave birth to a child, Eliza.
+While Oney lived in poverty and constant fear of being recaptured in Portsmouth, she did experience joy; she married Jack, a free Black sailor and gave birth to a child, Eliza.
 For Oney, her fear of losing her freedom intensified after her children were born: